Usage in web APIs¶

 Check tutorial/notebook.ipynb

-Usage of the original PyFPDF lib with web2py is described here: https://github.com/reingart/pyfpdf/blob/master/docs/Web2Py.md
+Usage of the original PyFPDF library with web2py is described here: https://github.com/reingart/pyfpdf/blob/master/docs/Web2Py.md

 v1.7.2 of PyFPDF is included in web2py since release 1.85.2: https://github.com/web2py/web2py/tree/master/gluon/contrib/fpdf